Schaudge/HAlign4/README.md

 ```

-### 2. Source Installation with CMake
+### 2. Source Installation with Make

-This method allows you to manually compile HAlign4 using CMake and the system's compiler.
+This method allows you to manually compile HAlign4 using Make.

 #### Steps: